smartbch/docs/deverlopers-guide/testnet-op.md

 #### step 1.
 Initialize the working directory

 One of the nodes must be picked for outputing the genesis.json file.
 We refer to this node as "generator" and the other nodes, "collaborator".

+Depending on who you are (a generator or a collaborator), select one of the following command to run:

 The collaborators use the following command to initialize the chain.
 You can use any favorite id to replace the following "freedomMan".